char0n/vladimirgorej.com/_posts/2022-01-24-swagger-ui-error-handling.md

 This plugin is solely responsible for error handling logic in SwaggerUI.
 Accepts a list of component names that should be protected by error boundaries.

-It's public API looks like this:
+Its public API looks like this:

 {% highlight js linenos %}
 {